 If the property is leased to tenants, your Lender will review the leases.
 They may also look at the creditworthiness of the occupants and their ability to pay their rent.

 Your Lender will want to know the real estate value (appraisal) and or any improvement that may need to be made to the property.
 Your Lender should also inform you of the loan-to-value ratio the Bank will accept and the rates, terms and conditions of the loan.

 How much of my money has to be invested in my business to qualify for a loan?

-At BankNewport, it is our practice to ensure that 25 to 50% of your money be invested.
-However, there are many other variable that can make that percentage flexible.
+At BankNewport, it is our practice to ensure that 25% to 50% of your money be invested.
+However, there are many other variables that can make that percentage flexible.
 Variables such as collateral being secured, the repayment structure and the purpose of the loan can be considered.

 How long will it take to receive a loan decision?

 The length of time varies from loan request to loan request.
 It will depend on the amount of the loan you request and the complexity of the loan.
 At BankNewport, we don’t categorize every customer and loan request into a standard formula.
 We work with you as your business partner to help you meet your specific individual needs.

 Present or future boaters can find personalized marine financing programs for new and used boats and refinancing existing boat loans.
 Competitive rates, dedicated buyer support, quick access to funds, and more.

 Insurance programs to cover any number of personal and business assets with a dedicated staff providing excellent custom service to give you peace of mind.
 Protect your home, your business, your vehicles, and more.